COVID-19 risks

 ・・・・・・・・・・・・・・・

-This information is automatically sent to the email address registered in your residence notification and "Tabi-Regi".
-Please share the information with your family members, and make sure they receive this email.
-If you do not have one, please register your email address on your residence notification form or subscribe to our email newsletter.
+This information is automatically sent to the email address registered on your residence notification and Tabi-Regi.
+Please share this information with your family members, and if they have not received this email, please register their email address on your residence notification.

 Residence notification/Tabireji registration: https://www.ezairyu.mofa.go.jp/